bash-bits/bb-import/docs/namespaced.md

 ## [The Bash-Bits Repositories](#-namespaced-imports)

-The default `IMPORT_SERVER` is `https://github.com/bash-bits`, which serves GitHub repositories that are _'bb::import-compatible'_, according to the following conventions:
+The default `IMPORT_SERVER` is `https://github.com/bash-bits`, which serves GitHub repositories that are _'bb-import-compatible'_, according to the following conventions:

-  - The main import syntax is `bb::import <org>/<repo>`
+  - The main import syntax is `bb-import <org>/<repo>`
   - The entrypoint of the import is the file with the name of the repo and a `.sh` suffix in either the root OR src directories (root first, then src)
   - If there is no `/` in the import path, then the default organisation (`bash-bits`) is applied
   - Specific tags may be referenced by appending an `@<version>` to the end where `<version>` is either a git branch name, tag name, or version number.